JaimugilC/library-management-system-react/README.md

 # library-management-system-react

-A simple library management system created using React js library.
+A simple library management system created using React js library.\n

 Currently it has only single page which shows the book shelf for the user.

 ![Image not found](https://github.com/JaimugilC/library-management-system-react/blob/main/Screenshot.png)